discordjs/voice/README.md

 - Horizontal scalability and libraries other than [discord.js](https://discord.js.org/) are supported with custom adapters
 - A robust audio processing system that can handle a wide range of audio sources

-\**Audio receive is not documented by Discord so complete support is not guaranteed*
+\**Audio receive is not documented by Discord so stable support is not guaranteed*

 **Useful links:**